PUB HLTH 3119 - Public Health Internship III

 Email based interaction with the academic supervisor: The students will be supported by the academic supervisor for periodic reviews of their project related work.
 The supervisors will provide support to define the method, analysis plan, literature review and report writing.

-Work with a team at the placement organisation: The students will be placed with a Public Health agency for up to 2 days a week, for the duration of the semester.
-The workplace supervisor will assign tasks in order to foster learning about the day to day work and planning of one or more aspects/programs at the workplace.
+Work with a team at the placement organisation: The workplace supervisor will assign tasks in order to foster learning about the day to day work and planning of one or more aspects/programs at the workplace.
 Additionally, the workplace supervisor will support the student in defining and implementing the small project.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.The information below is provided as a guide to assist students in engaging appropriately with the course requirements.
 The Public Health Internship is a special course of 6 units and is aimed at supporting the students in gaining skills needed for public health projects, programs and work experience in a public health organisation.
 It will require, approximately, 24 hours of work per week (2 hour seminar every 2-weeks, minimum of 11 hours, and up to 15 hours (from 1.5 to 2 days per week) of work at the organisation per week, and about 8 to 10 hours of preparatory and associated work/reading such as identifying and reviewing the relevant literature, report writing, writing the reflective journal etc.